ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 ![graph](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.graph.png)

-Below is a diagram summarizing how GraphQL works with these specific keywords, we will look into it closely in the rest of this article:
+Below is a diagram summarizing how GraphQL works with these specific keywords.
+We will look into it closely throughout the rest of this article:

 ![structure](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.structure.png)